bhaveshgarg2000/bhaveshgarg2000/README.md

 - 👀 I’m interested in Backend web development.
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
-- Ask me about C, JavaScript
+- 💬 Ask me about C, JavaScript
-- smile Pronouns: He/His
+- 😄 Pronouns: He/His
 - 📫 How to reach me bhaveshgarg2005@gmail.com

 <!---